a2stuff/a2d/res/notes/testplan.md

 * Configure a system with an SSC in Slot 1 and an ImageWriter II.
 Invoke the Screen Dump DA.
 Verify it prints a screenshot.
 * Configure a system with a non-SSC in Slot 1.
 Invoke the Screen Dump DA.
 Verify nothing happens.

-# Selector
+# Shortcuts

-* Load Selector.
+* Load Shortcuts.
 Put a disk in Slot 6, Drive 1.
 Startup > Slot 6.
 Verify that the system boots the disk.
 Repeat for all other slots with drives.

-* Launch Selector, invoke BASIC.SYSTEM.
+* Launch Shortcuts, invoke BASIC.SYSTEM.
 Ensure /RAM exists.
-* Launch Selector, invoke DeskTop, File > Quit, run BASIC.SYSTEM.
+* Launch Shortcuts, invoke DeskTop, File > Quit, run BASIC.SYSTEM.
 Ensure /RAM exists.
-* Launch Selector.
+* Launch Shortcuts.
 Invoke a BIN program file.
 Verify that during launch the screen goes completely black before the program starts, with no text characters present.

-* Launch Selector.
+* Launch Shortcuts.
 Type Open-Apple and R. Ensure "Run a Program..." dialog appears
-* Launch Selector.
+* Launch Shortcuts.
 Type Solid-Apple and R. Ensure "Run a Program..." dialog appears
-* Launch Selector.
+* Launch Shortcuts.
 Type Open-Apple and 6.
 Ensure machine boots from Slot 6
-* Launch Selector.
+* Launch Shortcuts.
 Type Solid-Apple and 6.
 Ensure machine boots from Slot 6

-* Launch Selector.
+* Launch Shortcuts.
 Eject the disk with DeskTop on it.
 Type D (don't click).
 Dismiss the dialog by hitting Esc.
 Verify that the dialog disappears, and the Apple menu is not shown.

 * Configure a system without a RAMCard.
-Launch Selector.
+Launch Shortcuts.
 File > Run a Program....
-Verify that the volume containing Selector is the first disk shown.
+Verify that the volume containing Shortcuts is the first disk shown.
 * Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
-Launch Selector.
+Launch Shortcuts.
 File > Run a Program....
-Verify that the non-RAMCard volume containing Selector is the first disk shown.
+Verify that the non-RAMCard volume containing Shortcuts is the first disk shown.
 * Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
-Launch Selector.
+Launch Shortcuts.
 File > Run a Program....
-Verify that the non-RAMCard volume containing Selector is the first disk shown.
+Verify that the non-RAMCard volume containing Shortcuts is the first disk shown.

 * Using DeskTop, either delete LOCAL/SELECTOR.LIST or just delete all shortcuts.
-Configure Selector to start.
-Launch Selector.
+Configure Shortcuts to start.
+Launch Shortcuts.
 Ensure DeskTop is automatically invoked and starts correctly.

 * Configure a shortcut for a program with many associated files to copy to RAMCard "at boot".
 Reboot, and launch DESKTOP.SYSTEM.
 While the program's files are being copied to RAMCard, press Escape to cancel.
 Verify that not all of the files were copied to the RAMCard.
-Once Selector starts, invoke the shortcut.
+Once Shortcuts starts, invoke the shortcut.
 Verify that the program starts correctly.
 * Configure a shortcut for a program with many associated files to copy to RAMCard "at boot".
 Reboot, and launch DESKTOP.SYSTEM.
 Verify that all of the files were copied to the RAMCard.
-Once Selector starts, eject the disk containing the program.
+Once Shortcuts starts, eject the disk containing the program.
 Invoke the shortcut.
 Verify that the program starts correctly.
 * Configure a shortcut for a program with many associated files to copy to RAMCard "at first use".
 Invoke the shortcut.
 Verify that the files are copied to the RAMCard, and that the program starts correctly.
-Return to Selector by quitting the program.
+Return to Shortcuts by quitting the program.
 Eject the disk containing the program.
 Invoke the shortcut.
 Verify that the program starts correctly.
 * Configure a shortcut for a program with many associated files to copy to RAMCard "at first use".
 Invoke the shortcut.
 While the program's files are being copied to RAMCard, press Escape to cancel.
 Verify that not all of the files were copied to the RAMCard.
 Invoke the shortcut again.
 Verify that the files are copied to the RAMCard and that the program starts correctly.

 * Configure a shortcut for the BINSCII system utility.
-Launch Selector.
+Launch Shortcuts.
 Invoke the BINSCII system file.
 Verify that the display is not truncated.

-* Launch Selector.
+* Launch Shortcuts.
 Verify the OK button is disabled.
 Click on an item.
 Verify the OK button becomes enabled.
 Click on a blank option.
 Verify the OK button becomes disabled.
 Use the arrow keys to move selection.
 Verify that the OK button becomes enabled.
-* Launch Selector.
+* Launch Shortcuts.
 Select an item.
 Verify that the OK button becomes enabled.
 File > Run a Program...
 Cancel the dialog.
 Verify that selection is cleared and that the OK button is disabled.

 # Disk Copy